 The attributes of Address_objtyp objects are of built-in types.
 They are scalar rather than complex (that is, they are not object types with attributes of their own), and so are called leaf-level attributes to reflect that they represent an end to branching.
 Columns for Address_objtyp objects and their attributes are created in the object table Customer_objtab.
-You can refer or navidate to these columns using the dot notation.
+You can refer or navigate to these columns using the dot notation.
 For example, if you want to build an index on the Zip column, you can refer to it as Address.Zip.

 The PhoneList_var column contains varrays of type PhoneList_vartyp.
-We defined each object of type PhoneList_vartyp as a varray of up to 10 telephone numbers, each represented by a data item of type VARCHAR2:
+We defined each object of type PhoneList_vartyp as a varray of up to 10 telephone numbers, each represented by a data item of type VARCHAR2.
+See Example A-17 on page A-10.